korenzoltan/korenzoltan.github.io/en/moving-billboard.md

 - rear panel and wind deflector branding
 - PA system and lighting

-The advertising space is the same size as a standard billboard (5,04 x 2,38m).
+The advertising space is the same size as a standard billboard (5,04 x 2,38 m).

 {% include main-image.html src="promovan/moving-billboard/khxyq.jpg" %}